A Guide to the Eviction Process in Denton County Texas

 Texas Rental Laws - An Overview of Landlord Tenant Rights in Denton County

 In Texas, the landlord-tenant dynamic is established once a renter pays rent in exchange to occupy a rental.
 Once established, Texas landlord-tenant laws grant certain rights and responsibilities to both parties under the leaseagreement.
-It’s also important to note that these rights and responsibilities exist regardless of the rental agreement saying otherwise under Texas law.
+It’s also important to note that these rights and responsibilities exist regardless of the rental agreement saying otherwise under Texas landlord tenant law.
 The following is a basic overview of the Texas landlord-tenant law.
-Required Disclosures Texas Landlords Must Make Landlords must make the following disclosures known t…
+Required Disclosures Texas Landlords Must Make Landlords must make the following disc…

 Continue Reading...